-The Duke University Doctor of Physical Therapy program receives over 1000 applications each year, and in 2018, we accepted 82 students to our program.
-Our curriculum is rigorous and rewarding; as a result, our students have a 100 percent licensure exam pass rate and a 100 percent employment rate after graduation.
+The Duke University Doctor of Physical Therapy program receives over 1000 applications each year, and during the 2019 - 2020 application cycle we will accept 82 students to our program.
+Our curriculum is rigorous and rewarding; as a result, our students have a 99 percent licensure exam pass rate and a 100 percent employment rate after graduation.

 Currently, Duke DPT students represent 34 states in the United States and 7 countries.